souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

 **Important Note**

-Before load the code in the module you need to start it in **Bootloader Mode**, this is achieved following these steps:
+Before load the code in the module you need to start it in **USART Mode**, this is achieved following these steps:

 *  Remove power from the module
 *  Connect GPIO-0 to GND
+*  Connect GPIO-2 to VCC
 *  Power the module

-At this point the module is in **Bootloader Mode** and you can load the code from the Arduino IDE (see details below).
+At this point the module is in **USART Mode** and you can load the code from the Arduino IDE (see details below).
 Once completed the load of the code:

 *  Remove power from the module
-*  Connect GPIO-0 to 3v3
+*  Connect GPIO-0 to VCC
+*  Connect GPIO-2 to VCC
 *  Power the module

-The module will start using the code loaded in its FLASH memory.
+The module will start using the code loaded in the external FLASH memory, once the boot has been completed the GPIO-0 and GPIO-2 can be used as standard I/O pins.

 # Olimex ESP8266-EVB